About Imagine America Foundation

 - Imagine America®, for graduating high school students.

 - Imagine America Military Award Program, for active duty, reservist, or honorably discharged U.S. military veterans; and

 - Imagine America Adult Skills Education Program (ASEP), for adult learners.

-More than $75 million in scholarships and awards have been provided for career college and university students!
-In addition to the Imagine America scholarship and award programs, IAF also coordinates special award programs like the Gail Benjamin Fellowship, which offers grants for women and minorities to attend APSCU’s annual Leadership Institute, and the Lifetime Achievement Award, which honors achievements of career educators in the postsecondary sector.
+More than $100 million in scholarships and awards have been provided for career college and university students!
+In addition to the Imagine America scholarship and award programs, IAF also coordinates special award programs like the Lifetime Achievement Award, which honors achievements of career educators in the postsecondary sector.